-Meet the newest Lake District hotel from Another Place, The Lake in Ullswater is a family boutique hotel set to open this summer 2017.
+Meet the newest Lake District hotel from Another Place, The Lake in Ullswater is a family boutique hotel which opened its doors of comfort in summer 2017.
 The setting, well, if you could orchestrate perfect English countryside of the Lake District – (those ever so English green rolling hills, a choir of oak, beech and alder trees and puffball white clouds that dance across the reflected waters of a vast lake) – then it would be found here, at The Lake, in Ullswater, Cumbria.

 Cast in the period Georgian white of the old house hotel and the cooler modern sister built in local stone, The Lake is a boutique family holiday refuge that twines raw beauty with modern elegance, capturing the spirit of the great outdoor Lake District adventure; undoubtedly an outpost of luxe wholesome comfort.
 The latest addition to the Another Place portfolio, The Lake is from the same team behind the award-winning boutique hotel, Watergate Bay in Cornwall.